LangStream/documentation/building-applications/pipelines.md

 Inside the `pipeline` property, you must specify a list of agents.

-Each agent can be configure with the following properties.
+Each agent can be configured with the following properties.

 <table><thead><tr><th width="163.33333333333331">Name</th><th width="171">Type</th><th>Description</th></tr></thead><tbody><tr><td>name</td><td>String (required)</td><td></td></tr><tr><td>id</td><td>String (required)</td><td></td></tr><tr><td>type</td><td>String (required)</td><td>The type name of processing to be run.
 See <a href="../pipeline-agents/ai-actions/">AI Actions</a> for supported types.</td></tr><tr><td>input</td><td><br></td><td>Reference to the topic name</td></tr><tr><td>output</td><td><br></td><td>Reference to the topic name</td></tr><tr><td>configuration</td><td>object</td><td>Given the chosen type, these are the config values used.
 Refer to the configuration area of each type for more info.</td></tr></tbody></table>